Friday the 13th Part 2: Filming

-Steve Daskewisz was rushed to the emergency room during filming after Amy Steel cut his hand with a machete.
+Several of the film's actors suffered injuries during filming: Daskewisz was rushed to the emergency room during filming after Amy Steel accidentally cut his hand with a machete.
 Steel explained, "The timing was wrong, and he didn't turn his pickaxe properly, and the machete hit his finger."
 Daskewisz received thirteen stitches on his middle finger.
-During the subsequent shoot, Daskewisz was forced to wear a piece of rubber over his finger, and both he and Steel insisted on reshooting this scene.
-During one take of Alice being killed by Jason, the ice pick prop didn't retract, injuring King.
+Daskiewisz suffered another injury on set after falling onto the pickaxe he was using, breaking several ribs.
+During one take of Alice being killed by Jason, the ice pick prop failed to properly retract, injuring King.